Emer722/Portfolio/Social Inequalities by Race in Brazil/README.md

 ### 1. What are the racial demographics in each region, and what is the percentage distribution of each race?
 To find the answer, I filtered the data by State and Race.
 Then, I calculated the total population and its percentage.
 Finally, I imported the resulting table into Power BI to create the graph.

-View my notebook with detailed steps here: Table 1.1.ipynb
+View my notebook with detailed steps here: Social Inequalities by Race in Brazil/Distribution by Race.ipynb

 ### Results: